Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Neural tangent kernel theory and kernel regression

 which will be of independent interest.

-$t$ plays the same role as the regularization parameter $\lambda$ in KRR, and the generalization property of $ \hat{f}_{\lambda}$ is actually almost the same as that of $\hat{f}_{t}$ with $t \asymp \lambda^{-1}$ (except in the case of saturation effect of KRR, which will be introduced later).
-In the definition of general spectral algorithms, both $t$ and $\lambda$ can be unified as a regularization parameter in the spectral algorithm's filter function (see, e.g., \citealt{zhang2024optimality}, Definition 1).
+In the rate comparisons considered below, $t$ plays the same role as the regularization parameter $\lambda$ in KRR: when $t \asymp \lambda^{-1}$, their generalization rates coincide up to the saturation effect of KRR, which will be introduced later. \end{revision} In the definition of general spectral algorithms, both $t$ and $\lambda$ can be unified as a regularization parameter in the spectral algorithm's filter function (see, e.g., \citealt{zhang2024optimality}, Definition 1).
 Additionally, the kernel gradient flow is a continuous version of the kernel gradient descent, which has similar theoretical properties and is used more frequently in practice.

 In the following, we focus on kernel ridge regression and kernel gradient flow.
 For studies of general spectral algorithms, see \cite{lin2018_OptimalRates}, \cite{blanchard2018_OptimalRates}, \cite{lin2020_OptimalConvergence}, \cite{zhang2024optimality}, and \cite{li2024generalization}.